Pugavkomm/react-native-simple-yamap/README.md

 **SimpleMarker**.
 A marker is a point object on the screen.
 It can be an image (icon) or text.
 It can also contain both text and an icon.
 If necessary, the marker can be moved with animation or rotated with animation.

+> You can use `transitionDuration` to specify the time it takes for the coordinates to change via props.
+If the
+> value if not specified, it defaults 0, meaning the change is instantaneous.
+Any negative value of
+> `transitionDuration` will be treated as 0.
+Changing the position in this case would be equivalent to using an
+> `animatedMove` through reference.
+The angle rotation can currently only be done through `animatedRotate`.

+> It's important to ensure that the marker's position is updated no more frequently than the animation duration, as
+> this can disrupt the animation process.
+This applies to position changes view `animatedMove` via props.

 #### 1.2.1 Example

 _Example of use:_